Fayette County, Georgia: Voting rights suit and settlement

-Representation

-Fayette County has five incorporated municipalities within its borders; Fayetteville, Brooks, Woolsey, Tyrone and Peachtree City.
-Formerly, Inman was also a municipality, but gave up its charter years ago.
-In 2015, Fayetteville, a majority-white city, elected its first African-American mayor, Ed Johnson.
-In 2011, he had been the first African American elected to its city council and only the second African American elected to any office in the history of Fayette County.

-Fayette is represented in the U.S. House by the 3rd and 13th congressional districts, and in the General Assembly by the 16th and 34th state senate and 63rd, 64th, 71st, 72nd and 73rd state house districts.

 Politics

 Fayette County has been a Republican stronghold since 1980.
 In 1980 and 1984, it was the most Republican county in the entire state.
+In 1980 in particular, it was the sole county in Georgia to vote against favorite son Jimmy Carter by over 15 percentage points.
 However, as the county's population has grown, the proportion of Republican voters has decreased significantly in recent elections.
 Republican presidential candidates' margins of victory have decreased from 31.2 percentage points for Mitt Romney in 2012, to 19.1 points for Donald Trump in 2016, to 6.8 points for Trump in 2020, to 3.1 points for Trump in 2024.

 In the runoff for the 2022 United States Senate election in Georgia, Raphael Warnock narrowly lost the county in his re-election bid by a margin of 491 votes or 1%.

 Fayette County is one of nine counties that shifted more than 25 percentage points to the left from 2012 to 2024.